 Because lineages jump and merge at finite rate, the generator \mathcal{G} of the system of unrescaled lineages $(\mathcal{A}t){t\geq 0}$ can be expressed as follows.
-For every bounded measurable function f and every marked partition A (of some finite set $\{1, \ldots, k\}$),
+For every bounded measurable function f and every marked partition A (of some finite set $\{1, \ldots, k\}$), where in the above and what follows we write J as a shorthand notation for J(y, r, A).
 Indeed, if an event occurs in B(y, r) and the parent is chosen at location z, then every lineage present in this area is affected by the event with probability u, independently of each other, and all lineages that are affected merge and jump onto the location z of their parent.